products

 Testimonials

-Following a positive PCI first pilot, the host authority, Falkirk, identified a range of actions to drive improvement in their delivery of Scottish Welfare Fund for its local community.
-The evaluation from the pilot offered valuable learning which we have used to adapt our approach as we embark on further pilots.
-It also provided clear evidence of the value gained during the Scottish Welfare Fund pilot, both for the host authority and for the peer reviewers.
+Following the positive PCI pilots, the host authorities identified a range of actions to drive improvement.
+The evaluations of the pilots offered valuable learning which we have used to adapt our approach as we embark on further pilots.
+It also provided clear evidence of the value gained during pilots, both for the host authorities and for the peer reviewers.

 The willingness from all involved to develop and provide the best service for its users.
 The host authority firstly with the 'buy in' from all levels from frontline staff to management and the willingness to improve.
 This also was apparent from the review team authorities, in that although they were selected due to their high performance, it was clear that all involved were happy and willing to review their own provision, what works and how, what could be done better and taking note of other points that could still provide benefits to their own service.
 The willingness from all to improve what they do.